Setting up React with Typescript using Vite

 Note: Vite requires Node.js version 14.18+, 16+.
 Please, install the version accordingly.

-to install the packages, you can use whichever, package manager you want.
+In this project, I will be using npm to install the packages, you can use whichever, package manager you want.

 Using NPM: